dimitrileduc/Contrast/README.md

 ## To Do ( V2 coming soon ... )

 - Upload image by user
-- Display image hex colour
+- Display image colours in hex. format

 ## 🤝 Contributing